jkrovitz/Collective_Intelligence_Final_Project/README.md

 7. An internet browser tab should open up with an iPython Notebook.
 If a browser tab does not popup, open an internet browser window and type [http://localhost:8888/](http://localhost:8888) into the address bar.

-8. When the window loads, if the file 'readingInMovieTweets.ipynb' is not open, it should be displayed in the panel on the left.
-Click on it.
-If the file is already open, procede to step 11.

-9. Fill in your 'access key ID' and 'secret access key' where specified.
+8. Choose the desired ipynb file that you want to run.

-10. Click **Run All Cells** to see the code output.
+9. Click **Run All Cells** to see the code output.

-11. When you are done running code, click **File** and select **Quit**.
+10. When you are done running code, click **File** and select **Quit**.

-12. A quit confirmation message will popup.
+11. A quit confirmation message will popup.
 Click **Quit** to confirm.

-13. You can then close the tab.
+12. You can then close the tab.